 “The devil encourages his nephew in training to “Be sure that the patient remains completely fixated on politics.
 Arguments, political gossip, and obsessing on the faults of people they have never met serves as an excellent distraction from advancing in personal virtue, character, and the things the patient can control…keep the patient in a constant state of angst, frustration, and general disdain….
 Ensure the patient continues to believe that the problem is ‘out there’ in the ‘broken system’ rather than recognizing there is a problem with himself.”

-I am most comfortable having three (or an odd number) options available when making a political choice, like the way our government judicial system is set up as checks and balance.
-I don’t care for the polarity created in a choice of either/or.
+I am most comfortable having at least three options made available when making a political choice or decision, like the way our government judicial system is set up as checks and balance.
+I don’t care for the polarity created by a choice of either/or.
 I dislike making a decided vote based on choosing the lesser of two evils between the people running for the position.
 So, I’m sorry I’m not sorry that I occasionally vote for a non-major or third party candidate.
 Many say a third-party vote disrupts things in our duopoly system, causing swing votes that could skew results.
 I think the duopoly of our system is becoming forced upon us in this country and it is in practice as part of the politico’s propaganda for continuation.

 Like each generation before me (and to come after me) it is an enigma to try and figure out how the heck some candidates ever get nominated?
 These candidates present how they would go about handling situations at the state and local level then as the election date draws near, contenders turn it into a personality contest with defamations thrown at their opposition.
 Then there is the quandary of the curious mindset of supporters who rally behind the candidates to get them nominated?
 Once I knew someone (a lactation consultant) who told me, almost apologetically, she voted for a candidate because his wife breastfed their children.
 Unfortunately, there is no literacy or competency measure for a voter.